Explaining TL-15 and TL-30 Safes Rating: Full Guide

 Performance Testing for TL-30

-Earning a TL-30 rating is no small feat; the safe must pass a series of rigorous performance tests conducted by Underwriter’s Laboratory (UL).
-These tests are more extensive than those for TL-15 safes and involve a team of experts using a wider range of tools, including high-powered drills and other specialized equipment.
+The tests are more extensive than those for TL-15 safes and involve a team of experts using a wider range of tools, including high-powered drills and other specialized equipment.
 The safe must withstand at least 30 minutes of concentrated attack to earn its TL-30 rating.
-These tests are designed to simulate real-world scenarios, ensuring that the safe you choose will offer the highest level of protection.

 Weight and Dimensions of TL-30 Safes